ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/surfaces.rst

 Heterogeneous Catalysis Systems and Surface Reactions
 *****************************************************

+RMG can now be used to study heterogenous catalysis and surface reactions.
+Initially developed in a fork of RMG called RMG-Cat ([Goldsmith2017]_), this is now a part of the main RMG software.
-Several surface specific features need to be considered when setting up an input file for RMG-Cat reaction mechanism generation, as they cause certain aspects of it to deviate from the standard gas-phase RMG input file.
+Several surface specific features need to be considered when setting up an input file for surface reaction mechanism generation, as they cause certain aspects of it to deviate from the standard gas-phase RMG input file.

 Reactor specifications
 ========================
-Firstly, RMG-Cat can model constant temperature and volume systems for surface reactions.
+For surface chemistry, RMG can model constant temperature and volume systems.
 The temperature, initial pressure, initial mole fractions of the reactant species, initial surface coverages, catalytic surface area to volume ratio in the reactor,